aquasecurity/trivy/docs/docs/kubernetes/operator/index.md

 </figure>

 !!! warning
-    Currently, the operator supports [vulnerabilityreports], [configauditreports], and [ciskubebenchreports] security resources.
-We plan to support [kubehunterreports].
+    Currently, the operator supports [vulnerabilityreports] and [configauditreports].
+We plan to support [kubehunterreports] and [ciskubebenchreports] security resources soon.
 We also plan to implement rescan on configurable schedule, for example every 24 hours.

 ## What's Next?